aditya25shah/google/README.md

-AutoFlowBot - Workflow Automation Assistant AutoFlowBot is a comprehensive workflow automation assistant that integrates with various development tools like GitHub, Jira, Jenkins, and Slack to streamline your development processes through natural language commands.
+# AutoFlowBot - Your Intelligent Workflow Automation Assistant

+AutoFlowBot streamlines your development processes by integrating with essential tools like GitHub, Jira, Jenkins, and Slack.
+Leverage the power of natural language commands to manage complex workflows effortlessly.

-Features
+## Features

 Natural Language Processing: Powered by Google's Gemini AI Multi-Service Integration: Connect GitHub, Jira, Jenkins, Slack